alrobwilloliver/englishLearningOnline/README.md

 2. In order to view some classes I currently only have university classes available, so hover on my university course and click "Buy Now!".
 3. You don't have to use real money.
 I am only using stripe in test mode for demonstration purposes.
 4. Enter 4242 4242 4242 4242 as the fake card number and a future expiry date to buy the course.
 5. Navigate to your user profile in the top right of your screen.
-Click "My Courses" and you should see my university course.
+(If the user profile isn't visible navigate here: https://ailearningonline.herokuapp.com/me) Click "My Courses" and you should see my university course.
-6. Enjoy!
+7. Enjoy!

 # Developer notes
 Use yarn to install all dependencies.